Last updated 30 January 2022

 The advice and recommendations below are not appropriate for the general public or staff/volunteers in other sectors.
 Please see our general information on how to help.

-Family and sexual violence services are available at all Alert Levels.
+Family and sexual violence services are always available.
 Contact them if you are worried.

-It is important that people know they can leave their bubble and ask for help.
-You can share this message by shaing the Government's safebubble.org.nz website and videos.
+It is important that people know they can leave isolation and ask for help.

 How to respond to family violence